tidyverse/tidyverse.org/content/blog/teach-tidyverse-23/index.md

 </div>

-Teaching tip: Check the output of your old teaching materials thoroughly

-To not make a fool of yourself when teaching 🤣
+The teaching tip should be obvious here...
+Check the output of your old teaching materials thoroughly to not make a fool of yourself when teaching! 🤣

 ## New syntax for separating columns